15 Useful Tips For Setting Up The Business Premises Of Your Startup

 - You must comply with building, fire, health and safety regulations.

 - You are responsible for the health of your customers and visitors.

 Also, you may likely pay business rates.
 These may be paid by the landlord in rented premises.
 If you provide goods and services to the public, you must take reasonable steps to ensure you acquire a license to operate or sell your kind of products.

-Some places have restriction on times when deliveries are allowed, noise and pollution levels and how you or your customers dispose of waste.
+Some places have restrictions on times when deliveries are allowed, noise and pollution levels, and how you or your customers dispose of waste.

 8. Plan your physical look

 Most time what attracts us at first to a person is the physical appearance of him or her.
 The same goes for your business.
 The physical look of your business premises gives an impression about you, your staff and summarizes how things work in your business.

 Nobody will love to do a business deal with a shabby-looking company where the premises already passed a message in the mind of the customers or another entrepreneur.
 Setting up the physical look of your business premises is very important.
 Learn to make your small business look professional.